gpjmartin/sb1/auto-scaling/README.md

 In the Starburst Insights UI, monitor the Worker Node(s) getting added to the Cluster. </br> There is a lag in the new worker appearing in the UI. </br>

-The added pod(s) can also be seen being added in k8s (e.g. using k9s to monitor).
+The auto-scaling new pod(s) can also be seen being added in k8s (e.g. using k9s to monitor).